co42/hf-serving/README.md

 ## Next steps

+- Try other models, not just T5-base and choose one that match the performance / results wanted.
 - Add DNS + HTTPS
 - Add security group for Prometheus, Grafana, ...
 - knative API service miss some configuration to handle scaling better, maximum number of instances for example.